-Behind depression is a hormone dysbalance in the hypothalamus where the mood is thought to be at least in part located.
+Underlying depression is a hormone disbalance in the hypothalamus.
+It is there where the mood is located at least in part.

-It is thought in the medical model of depression that serotonin stores have been depleted and the newer antidepressants are all in some way helping to restore the serotonin level back to normal.
+The medical model of depression says that there is a depletion of serotonin stores in th brain.
+The newer antidepressants help to restore the serotonin level back to normal.
 That is the one side of the coin.
 The other side is that the depressed patient needs to learn to reprogram their distorted way of thinking and this is beautifully explained in Ref.
 1. Some of this reprogramming of the mind can be done by reading books such as Dr. Burns New mood therapy book.
 But when a person is depressed, they are often not in the mood to read.

 This is why counseling is the other treatment modality that psychiatrists recommend.

-Counseling can be done by a psychiatrist, psychologist, physician or other therapist who is trained in it.
-The purpose of counseling is to give support, but also to influence the depressed person to see the other side of life that is not depressed and to help in the transition of taking responsibility for the way we think.
+A psychiatrist, psychologist, physician or other therapist can do counseling.
+The purpose of counseling is to give support, but also to influence the person with depression to see the other side of life that is normal and to help in the transition of taking responsibility for the way we think.
 This approach is called the cognitive therapy approach .
 It has the advantage that it strengthens the depressed person and helps the patient in a non judgmental way to see what he or she just has done to himself without being aware of it.
 It is a valuable aid to work through the thought processes.

 Whoever does the counseling needs to check for suicide potential.
 Patients usually are willing to talk about whether or not they have thought of ending it all and what method they have been thinking about.

-Patients who have suicide risk should be treated by a psychiatrist on an emergency basis.
+A psychiatrist best treats patients who have suicide risk on an emergency basis.
 Many jurisdictions allow to have a suicidal person certified for a short period of time until they are no longer a risk to themselves or others.
-People who are suicidal need to be watched in a psychiatric intensive care facility and started on antidepressant medication right away.
-Sometimes the psychiatrist will decide that a serious of 6 to 12 electroshock treatments would be the best way to get through this high risk time.
-Each case is different and has to be judged on its own merit.
+People who are suicidal require admission to a psychiatric intensive care facility and started on antidepressant medication right away.
+Sometimes the psychiatrist will decide that a series of 6 to 12 electroshock treatments would be the best way to get through this high risk time.
+Each case is different and needs judging on its own merit.

-In the past the tricyclic antidepressant medications were used.
+In the past the only antidepressants were tricyclic antidepressant medications.
 However, the side-effects on the heart rhythm and deaths from serious irregular heart beats with drug overdoses in suicidal patients was unacceptable.

 This has changed with the introduction of the selective serotonin reuptake inhibitors (SSRIs for short).
 The first one of these was fluoxetine (brand name: Prozac).
-Since then sertraline (brand name: Zoloft), fluvoxamine (brand name: Luvox) and paroxetine (brand name: Paxil) have been added.
+Since then physicians use sertraline (brand name: Zoloft), fluvoxamine (brand name: Luvox) and paroxetine (brand name: Paxil).

-There are several 5-hydroxy-tryptamine receptors with slightly different action and the psychiatrist can choose whether a strict antidepressant action or a combined antidepressant and anxiety relieving action is desired in a certain patient.
-The side-effects onto the heart, the sympathetic and the parasympathetic nervous systems can be kept at a minimum with these newer antidepressants.
+There are several 5-hydroxytryptamine receptors with slightly different action and the psychiatrist can choose whether a strict antidepressant action or a combined antidepressant and anxiety relieving action is the goal of therapy in a certain patient.
+The physician can keep side-effects for the heart, the sympathetic and the parasympathetic nervous systems at a minimum with these newer antidepressants.
 Ask your doctor regarding side-effects.

 If sexual dysfunction is a problem with some of the other antidepressants, nefazodone (brand name: Serzone) may be the answer.
 It has antidepressant and anti-anxiety effects without suppression of the parasympathetic nerve, which controls sexual function.
 However, use of antihistamines like Seldane and Hismanal, which by themselves are harmless can lead to unsafe high levels because of the blockage of a clearing pathway in the liver and heart toxicity would result.
 Your doctor can explain this further.

 Another class of antidepressants are the monoamine oxidase (MAO) inhibitors.
 Phenelzine (brand name: Nardil) is one such antidepressant.
 As the MAO enzyme has wide distribution in the body( not just in the brain), it follows from this that there can be significant side-effects that may necessitate it to stop the medication.
 When the patient takes food with tyramine (such as cheeses) or over-the-counter nasal decongestants( with phenylpropanolamine) the blood pressure can suddenly shoot up to dangerous levels to the point where a stroke can occur.
-There are other foods and wines that have to be avoided.
+There are other foods and wines that the patient needs to avoid.
 In my opinion there are safer antidepressants than these, but discuss the pros and cons with your physician.